 / Corporate & Human resources

-Internally electronic or digital identities are often issued from internal Certificate Authorities – in many cases there are produced using a Windows CA. Digital Signatures produced by these are trusted for internal use but they have little value outside the organisation since there is no trusted third party confirmation of the organisation’s identity.
+Internally electronic or digital identities are often issued from internal Certificate Authorities – in many cases these are produced using a Windows CA. Digital Signatures produced by these are trusted for internal use but they have little value outside the organisation since there is no trusted third party confirmation of the organisation’s identity.

 Ascertia has observed the successful use of internal keys and certificates to authorise the signing in of one or more (including batch) of documents on a server which uses a high-trust or Qualified Certificates held with an HSM or smartcard to sign the document.
 Evidence of the user’s wilful act of requesting a server-side digital signature is retained within the log records.
 German digital signature law solutions can also be provided where there is a legal requirement for such digital signatures.